 Pre-Placement Class is your introduction to puppy raising and our training methods and philosophy.
 Before you’re eligible to raise one of our puppies, you need to attend a Pre-Placement Class.

-Regions hold regular group classes, taught by Region Helpers or Regional Managers.
+Regions hold regular group classes, taught by Region Helpers or Regional Puppy Instructors.
 These required classes are a great chance for you and the pup to learn from the experiences of others on the same journey.

-Each raiser and puppy meet with a Guiding Eyes Regional Manager a minimum of three times.
-These one-on-one sessions, referred to as Walk and Talks, will help you with ongoing issues or questions about the puppy you are raising and allow the Regional Manager to assess the pup’s progress.
+Each raiser and puppy meet with a Guiding Eyes Regional Puppy Instructors a minimum of three times.
+These one-on-one sessions, referred to as Walk and Talks, will help you with ongoing issues or questions about the puppy you are raising and allow the RPI to assess the pup’s progress.

-At least two weeks prior to the scheduled session, each raiser needs to fill out the Walk and Talk Evaluation form.
-The report is automatically sent to the Regional Manager and Region Coordinator to help them prepare for your Walk and Talk.
+At least two weeks prior to the scheduled session, each raiser needs to fill out the Pup Progress Survey form.
+The report is automatically sent to the Regional Puppy Instructor and Region Coordinator to help them prepare for your Walk and Talk.

 The majority of training materials and video support are accessible to authorized users within our website and via webinars.